 MT: You’re asking me and that’s what I’m perceiving.

-TG: Yes and I have to tell you that you’re tasting using a really different context; most people I work with taste in a similar way in terms of how they represent things internally.
-So when you put your nose in the glass and say there’s coffee and black plummy fruit I want know how you know it’s those things and not anything else.
+TG: Yes but I have to tell you that you’re tasting using a really different context; most people I work with taste in a similar way in terms of how they represent things internally.
+So when you put your nose in the glass and say there’s coffee and black plummy fruit, I want know how you know it’s those things and not anything else.
 If had to be you, what would that be like?
 How would I do it?

 MT: So how do I know when I walk into a room that bacon is frying?

 TG: Good question; so how do you know?
 You smell something and then what do you do to recognize bacon?

 MT: Tell me, when I walk into a room do I have to ask myself, “is that Tim Gaiser?”

 TG: Not so fast!
 This is smell memory.
 I know the connection I use and I would hazard a guess it’s the same for you but I want to find out.
 It’s an awareness—it’s a snap!
 So when you say black plummy fruit, what’s that like?

 TG: You’re looking way up and over to the left.
 What’s there?